NickBulbeck/CampaignChart/Notes.md

 When I launch the app, I can either start a new one, or launch an existing one; this is in place.
 Two more added features:
-- Double-click creates a Top instead of a Munro
 - Enabling a Munro to link to another list

 TODAY IS: Monday